 The command '!read input >(dest)' reads a frame (sub)tree from the string input, and stores the tree as rooted at the position (dest) in the current tree.
-The string input is considered similarly as a command-line argument to the program, including use of the line shortcuts as described in [line-shortcuts], page 11.
+The string input is considered similarly as a command-line argument to the program, including use of the line shortcuts as described in [line-shortcuts], page 19.
+The related command '!mread input >(dest)' reads all matrices from given input, and stores them to the given destination as a list of new frames.